SoftupTechnologies/apollofederation-react-cypress-typescript/README.md

 To setup && run project:
 `docker-compose up --build`

-To just run the project:
+To just run the project:d
 `docker-compose up --d`

 If you want to see all the logs: